Library Building Project

 “We are excited about the possibilities of a new, modern library,” said Orton, “but we still have a long way to go on this project.”
 Still remaining are site selection and acquisition, funding, design, and construction.
 The community will be involved at every step of the process.

-If you were unable to attend one of our open house meetings, please find the handouts and draft feasibility report in our links.
+If you were unable to attend one of our open house meetings, please find the handouts and final feasibility report in our links on the top left.

 Assessing Our Library Facilities Needs

 When we ask library patrons what we could improve about our library’s facilities, the two most common answers are “more quiet space” and “parking.”
 In 2011, the Library surveyed the community in preparing our current Long Range Plan (for 2012-2017), and many respondents mentioned these and other facilities issues.

 At the same time, the library district is facing increasing costs from building maintenance, given the age and construction of the building.
 We face major projects like roof replacement, improving site drainage, and ongoing efforts to keep the basement clear of water and mold.

 As a result, the library district began a facilities assessment project, whose purpose is to:

 - Understand the community’s needs for library space